tomdalling/rschema/README.md

     schema = RSchema.define { palendrome }

-    schema.call('racecar').valid? #=> true
+    schema.valid?('racecar') #=> true
-    schema.call('ferrari').valid? #=> false
+    schema.valid?('ferrari') #=> false

-This is the preferred way for other gems to extend RSchema with new kinds of schema classes.
+This is the preferred way for you, and other gems, to extend RSchema with new DSL methods.

 Creating Your Own DSL
 ---------------------

-The default DSL is designed to be extended (i.e. modified) by external gems/code.
+The default DSL is designed to be extended (i.e. modified) by you, and third-party gems.
 If you want a DSL that isn't affected by external factors, you can create one yourself.

-Create a new class, and include `RSchema::DSL` to get all the standard DSL methods that come built-in to RSchema.
+Create a new class, and include `RSchema::DSL` if you want have all the standard DSL methods that come built-in to RSchema.
 You can define your own custom methods on this class.

     class MyCustomDSL
-      include RSchema::DSL
+      include RSchema::DSL # this is optional

       def palendrome
         pipeline(